a1kundu/a1kundu.github.io/flutter_blog_writer/blog_writer_app/README.md

 # Blog Writer App

-A Flutter Android app for writing blog posts in Markdown format.
+A Flutter Android app for writing blog posts in Markdown format with GitHub integration.

 ## Features

 - Write blog posts with title, date, and Markdown content
 - Automatically generates filename from title
-- Saves posts locally on device
+- Saves posts directly to GitHub repository
 - Maintains posts.json for blog metadata
+- Settings page to configure GitHub repo and token
+- Syncs with GitHub on app start

+## Setup

+1. Create a GitHub Personal Access Token with `repo` permissions
+2. In the app's Settings page, enter:
+   - GitHub Access Token
+   - Repository Owner (e.g., a1kundu)
+   - Repository Name (e.g., a1kundu.github.io)
+   - Branch (e.g., main)

 ## Usage

+1. Configure settings with your GitHub details
+2. Switch to Writer tab
-1. Enter the blog post title
+3. Enter the blog post title
-2. Select the publication date
+4. Select the publication date
-3. Write the content in Markdown format
+5. Write the content in Markdown format
-4. Tap "Save Post" to save
+6. Tap "Save Post" to commit and push to GitHub

-Posts are saved to the device's documents directory under `blogs/` folder.
+Posts are saved to `src/assets/blogs/` in your repository.

-## Copying to Repository
+## Permissions

-After writing posts in the app, you can find the files in the app's storage.
-To add them to your GitHub Pages blog:

-1. Locate the saved files (posts.json and .md files) in the app's storage
-2. Copy them to your repository's `src/assets/blogs/` directory
-3. Commit and push the changes
+The app requires internet access to communicate with GitHub API.

 ## Building